Human brain: Disease

 Cerebral atherosclerosis is atherosclerosis that affects the brain.
 It results from the build-up of plaques formed of cholesterol, in the large arteries of the brain, and can be mild to significant.
 When significant, arteries can become narrowed enough to reduce blood flow.
-It contributes to the development of dementia, and has protein similarities to those found in Alzheimer’s disease.
+It contributes to the development of dementia, and has protein similarities to those found in Alzheimer's disease.

 The brain, although protected by the blood–brain barrier, can be affected by infections including viruses, bacteria and fungi.
 Infection may be of the meninges (meningitis), the brain matter (encephalitis), or within the brain matter (such as a cerebral abscess).
-Rare prion diseases including Creutzfeldt–Jakob disease and its variant, and kuru may also affect the brain.

 Tumours

 Brain tumours can be either benign or cancerous.
 Most malignant tumours arise from another part of the body, most commonly from the lung, breast and skin.
 Cancers of brain tissue can also occur, and originate from any tissue in and around the brain.
 Meningioma, cancer of the meninges around the brain, is more common than cancers of brain tissue.
 Cancers within the brain may cause symptoms related to their size or position, with symptoms including headache and nausea, or the gradual development of focal symptoms such as gradual difficulty seeing, swallowing, talking, or as a change of mood.
 Cancers are in general investigated through the use of CT scans and MRI scans.
 A variety of other tests including blood tests and lumbar puncture may be used to investigate for the cause of the cancer and evaluate the type and stage of the cancer.
 The corticosteroid dexamethasone is often given to decrease the swelling of brain tissue around a tumour.
 Surgery may be considered, however given the complex nature of many tumours or based on tumour stage or type, radiotherapy or chemotherapy may be considered more suitable.